Chart Color Schemes

 An assessment of population growth drivers in Tusmore reveals an overall ranking slightly below national averages considering recent, and medium term trends

-The population of Tusmore, as estimated by AreaSearch based on ABS updates and new addresses validated since Nov 2025, is around 1,555.
-This figure represents an increase of 52 people from the 2021 Census total of 1,503, reflecting a growth rate of 3.5%.
-The estimated resident population (ERP) of Tusmore was 1,518 in June 2024, according to AreaSearch's analysis of ABS data and validation of two new addresses since the Census date.
-This results in a population density ratio of 2,392 persons per square kilometer for Tusmore, placing it in the upper quartile compared to other locations assessed by AreaSearch nationwide.
-Between the 2021 Census and Nov 2025, Tusmore's population growth rate of 3.5% is within 1.6 percentage points of the SA3 area's growth rate of 5.1%, indicating competitive growth fundamentals for the suburb.
-Overseas migration was the primary driver of Tusmore's population growth during recent periods.
+As of November 2025, the estimated population for the Tusmore statistical area (Lv2) is around 1,555 people.
+This reflects a growth of 52 individuals since the 2021 Census, which reported a population of 1,503 people.
+The increase was inferred from AreaSearch's estimation of the resident population at 1,518 in June 2024, based on the latest ERP data release by the ABS, and an additional 2 validated new addresses since the Census date.
+This results in a population density ratio of 2,392 persons per square kilometer, placing Tusmore (SA2) in the upper quartile compared to other locations assessed by AreaSearch.
+The area's growth rate of 3.5% since the census is within 1.6 percentage points of the SA3 area's growth rate of 5.1%, indicating competitive growth fundamentals.
+Overseas migration was the primary driver of population growth in the recent period.

-AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, to forecast demographic trends.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted after adjustments made using a method of weighted aggregation of population growth from LGA to SA2 levels.
-Looking ahead with these demographic trends, Tusmore is expected to experience a population increase just below the median of statistical areas across the nation.
-According to aggregated SA2-level projections, the suburb is anticipated to expand by 143 persons to reach approximately 1,708 residents by 2041, reflecting an overall gain of 8.7% over the 17-year period from 2024 to 2041.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and adjusted using a method of weighted aggregation from LGA to SA2 levels.
+Demographic trends suggest that the Tusmore (SA2) population is expected to increase by just below the median of statistical areas across the nation, with an anticipated expansion of 143 persons to reach approximately 1,708 people by 2041, reflecting a gain of 8.7% over the 17-year period.

 Frequently Asked Questions - Population